devaprassads/AnalogElectronicsLab_2025BEC0019/README.md

 # Analog Electronics Lab — 2025BEC0019

-This repository contains the schematic captures, simulation results, and reports for the Analog Electronics Lab (IIIT Kottayam), carried out using Cadence Virtuoso (ADE-L, Spectre) on the GPDK090 PDK.
+This repository contains the schematic captures, simulation results, and reports for the Analog Electronics Lab (IIIT Kottayam), carried out using Cadence Virtuoso on the GPDK090 PDK.

 **Student:** Deva Prassad S
 **Roll Number:** 2025BEC0019